 Researchers’ participation in IFP School teaching extends to field trips that are a part of certain programs, in particular in the geosciences.

-- Amesim, a system modeling software program produced in partnership with Imagine
+- Amesim, a system modeling software program produced in partnership with Siemens (Librairies IFPEN HOT and Drive)

 A number of practical exercises require heavy R&I resources: